qijianpeng/awesome-edge-computing/README.md

   number of filters and dimensions required by each layer and reduces the redundancy of that layer. [src from: 10.1145/3469029](https://doi.org/10.1145/3469029)

+- [DeepStack](https://www.deepstack.cc/): DeepStack is an Open-Source AI API engine that serves pre-built models and custom models on multiple edge devices locally or on your private cloud.

 - [DeepThings](https://github.com/SLAM-Lab/DeepThings): A framework for locally
   distributed and adaptive CNN inference in resource-constrained IoT edge clusters.
 DeepThings mainly consists of: 1).
 A Fused Tile Partitioning (FTP)